Tired of Reading? Please listen to the blog

 As the world moves towards greater globalization and integration of world economies, new age issues rile the world population.
-Climate change, food habit changes, pollution, has opened up avenues in Public health courses, which means better and more Public health jobs.
-Some roles are highly sought after like health and safety engineers, environmental scientists, healthcare administrators, biostatisticians and epidemiologists to name a few.
+Climate change, food habit changes, and pollution have opened up avenues in Public health courses, which means better and more Public health jobs.
+Some roles are highly sought after like health and safety engineers, environmental scientists, healthcare administrators, biostatisticians, and epidemiologists to name a few.

 Highest Paying Public Health Jobs

-These are the fields in public health that bring lucrative career and growth opportunities and are ranked as high paying jobs.
-According to the Bureau of Labour Statistics, or BLS (US), the median salary for medical and health services managers is $96,540 while same for Health and Safety Engineers is around $86,720.
+These are the fields in public health that bring lucrative career and growth opportunities and are ranked as high-paying jobs.
+According to the Bureau of Labour Statistics, or BLS (US), the median salary for medical and health services managers is $96,540 while the same for Health and Safety Engineers is around $86,720.

 A well-qualified biostatistician can command a median salary of $81,950.
 This again varies with expertise and experience.
 Contrast this with the salary of a biostatistician in Africa (South Africa) which is approximately R359,000 per year and for an epidemiologist anywhere between R160,423 and R694,210 per year depending on their experience levels.

-Courses and degree offered for a Career in Public Health
+Courses and degrees offered for a Career in Public Health

-Students with zeal love to have a sound professional curve which pays them adequately, have a plethora of options in Public health jobs.
-Institutions world over have taken note of the acute need to groom doctors, epidemiologist and nutritionist for a better world.
+Students with zeal love to have a sound professional curve that pays them adequately and has a plethora of options in Public health jobs.
+Institutions the world over have taken note of the acute need to groom doctors, epidemiologists,s, and nutritionists for a better world.
 Key is a selection based on one’s area of interest and career prospects.
-It’s an exhaustive list of over 25 courses where some of them are Bachelor’s, Master’s and Doctorates in Public Health, Epidemiology, Biostatistics, Health Informatics, Maternal & Child Health, Environmental & Occupational Health, Health Administration, Public Health Management and many others that offer rich exposure.
+It’s an exhaustive list of over 25 courses where some of them are Bachelor’s, Master’s, and Doctorates in Public Health, Epidemiology, Biostatistics, Health Informatics, Maternal & Child Health, Environmental & Occupational Health, Health Administration, Public Health Management and many others that offer rich exposure.
 Many more diploma courses can also be pursued online.